alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 ## Moving duty suspended goods within the EU

-You can sell duty suspended excise goods to someone based outside the UK if they:
+You can sell duty suspended excise goods to someone based in the EU if they:

 - are approved as a [‘warehouse keeper’ of excise goods](https://www.gov.uk/guidance/receiving-storing-and-moving-excise-goods) in the UK or another EU country
+- are approved to regularly import duty suspended goods from the EU or you're approved but you have to ask permission each time ("Registered Consignees" and "Temporary Registered Consignees")
 - have a ‘duty representative’ registered with HMRC acting for them

-If you sell them to anyone else, excise duty becomes payable immediately.

 If you follow the right processes, the excise duty isn’t payable until the goods are released.
 And the importer is responsible for paying the excise duty.

-### How to move duty suspended goods within the EU
+###How to move duty suspended goods within the EU

 You can only move goods under excise duty suspension if either: